Can Topical Hydrocortisone Help with Acne?

 Scientists first isolated hydrocortisone from the adrenal glands of cows in 1948.
 In 1952, researchers first demonstrated that hydrocortisone could be effective in treating skin conditions.
 Since then, hydrocortisone has become a popular topical treatment.
 Because it is available over-the-counter, people tend to misuse it.1

 The Bottom Line

-Hydrocortisone is a natural hormone and also a medication that decreases inflammation.
-Although topical hydrocortisone is available without a prescription, the evidence we have suggests that it is more likely to worsen acne than to improve it.
+Although topical hydrocortisone is available without a prescription and may help reduce inflammation in the short term, the evidence we have suggests that it is ultimately more likely to worsen acne than to improve it.